Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Derivation of Green-Naghdi type systems with bathymetry

 \subsubsection{Hamiltonian structure}

-We end this section by briefly commenting on the Hamiltonian structure of Whitham-Green-Naghdi systems with bathymetry.
+We end this section by briefly commenting on the Hamiltonian structure of the Green-Naghdi type systems with bathymetry.
 Starting from the Hamiltonian of the water waves equations \eqref{Hamiltonian} and replacing the Dirichlet-Neumann operator by the approximation \eqref{second approximation of the DN operator}, using also \eqref{from F2 to sqrt F2}, we get

 Then, we make use of the two expansions given by \eqref{L1 approx next order} and \eqref{L2 next order}

 and write

 where for the last equality, we used $\mathrm{F}_2 = \sqrt{\mathrm{F}_2} + O(\mu)$, and